Table of Contents

-Rubicon Project boasts of 900.000 advertisers bid, about 12 trillion bids per month, 5 million bids per second and 500, 000 ads per second shows how massive the programmatic platform is.
+Rubicon Project boasts 900.000 advertisers’ bids, about 12 trillion bids per month, 5 million bits per second and 500, 000 ads per second shows how massive the programmatic platform is.

 Many well-known brands such as eBay, CNN, Google, Spotify, SoundCloud US today sport and many thousands of brands across all industries use Rubicon for media buying to deliver their advertising to their targeted audience.

-Known as one of the biggest and effective online advertising tools in the industry.
+Known as one of the biggest and most effective online advertising tools in the industry.

-It offers publishers also a great opportunity to monitor their campaigns in realtime in order to identify what is performing and what is not so as to eliminate what is not working for optimal result.
+It offers publishers also a great opportunity to monitor their campaigns in real-time in order to identify what is performing and what is not so as to eliminate what is not working for optimal results.